wultra/powerauth-crypto/docs/Implementation-notes.md

 ## Generating Key Pairs

-The device and server ECC keys are generated using ECDSA / ECDH with **P-384** curve:
+The device and server ECC keys are generated for the **P-384** curve:

 ```java
 public KeyPair generateKeyPair() {